MickWest/sitrec/docs/CustomSitchTool.md

 ### Fixed camera

-You can fix the camera to a particula point by selecting "fixedCamera" from the "Camera Track" dropdown.
+You can fix the camera to a particular point by selecting "fixedCamera" from the "Camera Track" dropdown.
 You can leave the target fixed to create a static scene, or you can change the target track to the plane's track.

 Example:
 ![fixed-camera-red-ball.jpg](docimages/fixed-camera-red-ball.jpg)